Captain William Sotheron, 62nd Regiment of Foot, ca.1782

 Retired: 10 August 1790

 Captain William Sotheron commanded his battalion company during the entirety of the Northern Campaign of 1777, including fighting in the Battle of Freeman's Farm (19 September), in which battle he survived unscathed.
-He surrendered with the rest of Lieutenant-General John Burgoyne's army at Saratoga on 17 October 1777 and remained in captivity with the regiment during the next few years.
-Apparently, his petition for exchange eventually came through; a letter from Lord George Germain to Sir Henry Clinton, dated Whitehall, 6 December 1780, expressed to the commander-in-chief that Sotheron should be exchanged as soon as it was possible (Clements Library):
+He surrendered with the rest of Lieutenant-General John Burgoyne's army at Saratoga on 17 October 1777 and remained in captivity with the regiment over the next few years.
+Eventually, his petition for an exchange was acknowledged; a letter from Lord George Germain to Sir Henry Clinton, dated Whitehall, 6 December 1780, expressed to the commander-in-chief that Sotheron should be exchanged as soon as it was possible (Clements Library):

-Despite Sotheron's early meteoric rise in rank, he remained a captain in the regiment for a long time.
+Despite Sotheron's early meteoric rise in rank, he remained a captain in the regiment for over ten years.
 This may have had something to do with divided interests: he became Member of Parliament for the Borough of Pontefract, near his hometown of Darrington, Yorkshire, and served as such from 1784-1796.
-He eventually purchased the major's rank in 1787, but not long after sold that commission and went on half pay as a captain in the late 95th Regiment.
+He eventually purchased the regiment's majority in 1789, but soon after sold that commission and went on half pay as a captain in the late 95th Regiment.
+Sotheron's last military commissions were with English militia forces during the tumultuous 1790's and early 1800's: he became lieutenant-colonel of the First West York Supplementary Regiment (Third West York Militia) on 25 February 1797 and subsequently lieutenant-colonel of the Pontefract Volunteers on 9 August 1803.

 An Affectionate Widow